Group Exhibition of Local Austin Artists

 Exhibition: Friday, Oct.
 27th, 2017 - Saturday, January, 27th, 2018

-Anna Ganina, Anna Mallam (Slow Fuse Photography), Avel Glaz, Becca Borrelli, Bella Siu, Brian W. Kirchner, Bryan Macilko, Carla Yeatts Creatures, Chloé Jane, Chris Celusniak, Connor Teseny, Dane Gudde of Gudde Co., Darien Nuckols, Dondi Aguirre, Eli Halpin, Elsie Greer, Emily Michele Berry, Emma Berke, Erik Packheiser, Erika Askew, Evan Runyon, Fum Fum Ko, Hallie Rae Ward, Holli Hartman, Holly C. Edwards, Janis Fowler, Jara Fatout Lang, J.R.
-Rapier, Karen Woodward, Kate Donalson (Brown Dog Design Studio), Katie Ryan Donohue, Katie Stahl (Houndoggle), Kelli Horan, Kerry Hugins, Lily Koufer, Lisa Bussett, Love Studio Ceramics, M.L.
-Keating, Martin Burke, Marty Lewis, Mary Ishler, Melih Aydincik, Melissa Mote, Michelle Lawrence Schwartz, Neeka Allsup, Norah Levine, Rhea Pettit, Robert Calloway, Robert Safuto, Rydia Mün, Scott Wilkes (Ironheart Welding), Sean Sczepanik, Sharen Craddock, Shelly Floyd, Tarah Luke, Vi Nguyen, Vonetta Berry, & Yvette Lai.
+Anna Ganina, Anna Mallam (Slow Fuse Photography), Avel Glaz, Becca Borrelli, Bella S., Brian W. Kirchner, Bryan Macilko, Carla Yeatts Creatures, Chloé Yingst, Chris Celusniak, Connor Teseny, Dane Gudde of Gudde Co., Darien Nuckols, Dondi Aguirre, Eli Halpin, Elsie Greer, Emily Michele Berry, Emma B., Erik Packheiser, Erika Askew, Evan Runyon, Fum Fum Ko, Hallie Rae Ward, Holli Hartman, Holly C. Edwards, Janis Fowler, Jara Fatout Lang, JC Amorrortu, JR Rapier, Karen Woodward, Kate Donalson (Brown Dog Design Studio), Katie Ryan Donohue, Katie Stahl (Houndoggle), Kelli Horan, Kerry Hugins, Lisa Bussett, Love Studio Ceramics, M.L.
+Keating, Martin Burke, Marty Lewis, Mary Ishler, Melih Aydincik, Melissa Mote, Michelle Lawrence Schwartz, Neeka Allsup, Norah Levine, Rhea Pettit, Robert Calloway, Robert Safuto, Rydia Mün, Scott Wilkes (Ironheart Welding), Sean Sczepanik, Sharen Craddock, Shelly Floyd, Tarah Luke, Vi N., Vonetta Berry, & Yvette L.

 Mixed Media Paint on Canvas | 12" x 36" | $300